 There is a statistically significant difference in the difference in means for both CRP and fibrinogen in participants with and without a prior diagnosis of CVD.
 The 95% CI suggests that the observations in our data would not be unusual if the true difference in mean CRP was anywhere from 0.57 lower to 1.46 lower in participants without a prior diagnosis of CVD.
 Additionally, the 95% CI suggests that the observations in our data would not be unusual if the true difference in mean fibrinogen was anywhere from 10.09 lower to 19.68 lower in participants without a prior diagnosis of CVD.
 By logistic regression, for each 1 unit change in fibrinogen, CRP increases by 1.45% in all patients, by 1.52% in patients with no prior diagnosis of CVD, and by 1.17% in patients with a prior diagnosis of CVD.

 Perform t test analyses exploring an association between mean fibrinogen and prior history of CVD.

+QUESTION 2: 30/45 points (see below for detailed comments)

 Perform an analysis presuming that the standard deviation of fibrinogen is similar within each group defined by presence of absence of prior history of CVD.

+8 points (Minus 2 points for not explicitly stating the point estimates and sample sizes in the discussion and also for not specifying that the results can only be considered a test of the means between the two groups if the variances are known to be equal.)

 Methods: Mean fibrinogen in all subjects and separately for participants with and without prior diagnosis of CVD will be analyzed using t-test by “prevdis,” assuming equal variances.